 6. Add the fresh coriander and parsley leaves, dill weed, cayenne, oil, flour, salt, pepper and keep processing.
 The mixture should look like the texture of couscous and a paste.
 It should have the consistency of a lumpy/grainy paste.
 Don’t over-process – you don’t want it turning into hummus!

 7. Pour the mixture in a bowl and cover it.
-Chill in refrigerator for at least 1 hour.
+Chill in refrigerator for at least 1 hour or longer.

 Fill a small deep skillet with oil – about a depth of 3-4 cm; or just enough oil to fry the botton half of the falafel balls.
 They shouldn’t submerge in oil since you will be flipping them and frying them one side at a time.
 I use a light, good quality oil for frying, such as Omega-3 vegetable or sunflower seed oil.

 When the oil is hot and ready (you may need to lower or adjust heat), fry the balls in batches of 5 at a time.
-Fry them for 2-3 minutes on one side, then flip them on the other side and fry for another 2-3 minutes.
+Fry them for 2-3 minutes on one side (or a few minutes ore for larger balls), then flip them on the other side and fry for another 2-3 minutes (or more).

 When golden brown on both sides, remove the balls with a slotted spoon and let them dry on a paper towel.
 Do the next batch.